CONABIO/kube_sipecam_playground/audio/kubeflow/README.md

 - Check this note:

-	Due to [kubeflow/pipelines#1700](https://github.com/kubeflow/pipelines/issues/1700), the container builder in Kubeflow Pipelines currently prepares credentials for Google Cloud Platform (GCP) only.
+	* Due to [kubeflow/pipelines#1700](https://github.com/kubeflow/pipelines/issues/1700), the container builder in Kubeflow Pipelines currently prepares credentials for Google Cloud Platform (GCP) only.
 As a result, the container builder supports only Google Container Registry.
 However, you can store the container images on other registries, provided you set up the credentials correctly to fetchthe image.
+	* A possibly solution to this note: [Pushing to Different Registries](https://github.com/GoogleContainerTools/kaniko#pushing-to-different-registries)